 What is the process?

 As we touched on above, laser engraving is the process of leaving a clear and readable engraving in a material.
 This is done by removing a section of a material using the beam, leaving the engraved mark in its place.

 It can be used on many materials, such as ceramic, plastic and rubber.
 The most common material that you’ll find being laser engraved is metal, where a wide range of types can be worked with, such as brass, steel, pewter and aluminium.
 The depth of the engraving that is left can vary, thanks to the control that is offered to users by modern laser setups.

-You may often find that laser engraving is talked about in relation to laser marking, and the two processes are similar in many ways.
+You may often find that engraving with lasers is talked about in relation to laser marking, and the two processes are similar in many ways.
 They essentially work in the same way, with the difference being that laser marking aims to leave a mark at the surface level without removing any of the material.
-Laser engraving leaves this mark below the surface layer by removing material.
+Whereas, engraving with lasers leaves this mark below the surface layer by removing material.

 It is a process that is used across various industries, including the semi-conductor, aerospace, automotive, medical and electronics industry, for a range of applications and uses.
 For example, it is used to create serial numbers, logos, dies, moulds, stamps or for personalisation reasons, such as with jewellery.